miguelapb35/parallax-starter/README.md

-# vue-simple-boilerplate
+# parallax-starter

 > The simplest possible Vue setup in a single HTML file

-> This template is Vue 2.0 compatible.
+> This template is Vue 2.x compatible.
 For Vue 1.x use this command: `vue init simple#1.0 my-project`

+> This template is Vue CLI 2.x compatible.
+To use it with Vue CLI 3.X, see [CLI docs](https://cli.vuejs.org/guide/creating-a-project.html#pulling-2-x-templates-legacy)

 ### Before You Start...